 A. When extended time and/or a reduced-distraction environment are the only special testing conditions required, the instructor should provide accommodations.
 If the instructor cannot reasonably arrange these accommodations, Testing Services may proctor the exam.
 The student's responsibilities are as follows:

 - The student must contact the instructor as early as possible to request extended time and/or a reduced-distraction environment.
 The student's ODS Certification Card should be shown when accommodations are requested.
-Testing Services can provide extended time and a relatively distraction-free environment.
-If extended time is the only required accommodation, the instructor may elect to provide the accommodation directly.
+If extended time is the only required accommodation, the instructor should provide the accommodation directly.
 If accommodations cannot be reasonably provided by the instructor, students should visit Testing Services as soon as possible to initiate scheduling.
 Students with testing accommodations are not required to use Testing Services.

 - The student should remind the instructor again 2-3 days before the exam that extended time and/or a distraction-free room will be needed.

-B. If the student has the accommodation of reduced-distraction environment or use of assistive devices (screen reading software), Testing Services should provide accommodations.
+B. If the student has the accommodation to use assistive devices (e.g., screen reading software), Testing Services should provide accommodations.
 The following procedures must be followed by students who wish to take exams in the Testing Center.